On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Contraction Constants and Virtual Mixing Matrices of Robust Aggregation Rules

 In the context of decentralized learning, contraction constants and virtual mixing matrices of trimmed mean and SCC have not been investigated.
 The work of \cite{wu2022byzantine} gives the contraction constant and virtual mixing matrix of IOS, but only considers the scenario that the Byzantine messages are not entirely removed.
 Our upper bound of the contraction constant is tighter since we also consider the scenario that the Byzantine messages are all successfully removed.
 Our analysis incorporates new technical tools and applies to arbitrary topologies.

-A contraction inequality similar to \eqref{inequality:robustness-of-aggregation-local} can be found in \cite{farhadkhani2022byzantine}, but is limited to federated learning over the star topology.
+A contraction inequality similar to \eqref{inequality:robustness-of-aggregation-local} can be found in \cite{farhadkhani2022byzantine}, but is limited to federated learning on the star topology.
 The analysis does not involve the virtual mixing matrix $W$, which is crucial in decentralized learning.

+{ \begin{remark} The above analysis reveals the ratio of Byzantine agents tolerable by each robust aggregation rule.
+Such a ratio is topology-dependent. (i) In trimmed mean, for each non-Byzantine agent $n$, the number of its non-Byzantine neighbors is at least twice of that of its Byzantine neighbors, namely, $|\mathcal{N}_n|\geq2|\mathcal{B}_n|$. (ii) In SCC, for each non-Byzantine agent $n$, the best threshold $\tau_n$ is related to the sums of the weights assigned to its non-Byzantine neighbors $\sum_{m \in \mathcal{R}_n} w'_{nm}$ and to its Byzantine neighbors $\sum_{m \in \mathcal{B}_n} w'_{nm}$. (iii) In IOS, for each non-Byzantine agent $n$, the sum of the largest $q_n$ weights assigned to its neighbors must be less than $\frac{1}{3}$, that is to say, $\sum_{m \in \cH_n}w'_{nm}< \frac{1}{3}$. \end{remark} }

-\subsection{Contraction Constants and Virtual Mixing Matrices over Fully Connected Topology: A Case Study}
+\subsection{Contraction Constants and Virtual Mixing Matrices on Fully Connected Topology: A Case Study}

-As a case study, we investigate the contraction constants and virtual mixing matrices of different robust aggregation rules over a fully connected topology comprising of $|\RR|$ non-Byzantine agents and $|\B|$ Byzantine agents, with $|\RR| > |\B|$.
+As a case study, we investigate the contraction constants and virtual mixing matrices of different robust aggregation rules on a fully connected topology comprising of $|\RR|$ non-Byzantine agents and $|\B|$ Byzantine agents, with $|\RR| > |\B|$.
 The corresponding contraction constants and virtual mixing matrices are presented in Table \ref{table:rho-complete}, based on Lemmas \ref{tm-rho}--\ref{ios-rho}.
+Therein, the assigned weights $w^\prime_{mn} = \frac{1}{|\mathcal{N}|}$ for SCC and IOS.

 Observe that the contraction constant of trimmed mean is larger than ${2|\B|}/{|\RR|}$.
 Since $|\RR| > |\B|$, that of SCC is also larger than ${2|\B|}/{|\RR|}$.
 In contrast, the contraction constant of IOS is ${|\B|}/{|\RR|}$ and thus the smallest among the three robust aggregation rules.
 In addition, the contraction constant of trimmed mean has poor dependence on the model dimension or the number of non-Byzantine agents, as illustrated by the coefficient $\min\{D^{\frac{1}{2}},|\RR| ^{\frac{1}{2}}\}$.